ervandew/eclim/doc/content/vim/java/debug.rst

   Highlight group to use for showing the current line being debugged.

+- **g:EclimJavaDebugLineSignText** (Default: '•')

+  Text to use on sign column for showing the current line being debugged.

 - **g:EclimJavaDebugStatusWinOrientation** (Default: 'vertical')

   Sets the orientation for the splits inside the debug status windows;